On the foundations and applications of Lorentz-Finsler Geometry: Introduction

 Recently, Lorentz-Finsler Geometry has attracted the attention of many researchers due to the convergence of several active areas of development, including: (a) Finslerian modifications of Special and General Relativity, which require the establishment of a standard Lorentz-Finsler geometric framework; (b) rheonomic applications of Finsler Geometry, which naturally lead to cone structures akin to those found in Lorentz-Finsler manifolds; and (c) the interplay among Riemannian, Lorentzian, and Finslerian geometries, from which Lorentz-Finsler metrics emerge as a compelling unifying concept.

 This survey aims to provide an overview of these advances ---necessarily non-exhaustive.
-Readers are assumed to have a basic background in Riemannian Geometry and elementary relativistic concepts, but not necessarily prior training in Finsler Geometry.
+Readers are assumed to have a basic background in Riemannian Geometry and elementary Lorentz/relativistic concepts, but not necessarily prior training in Finsler Geometry.

 The article is structured into five main sections, in addition to this Introduction.
 Section \ref{s2} provides a summary of foundational Finsler concepts and their extension to the Lorentz-Finsler setting.
 Sections \ref{s3}---\ref{s6} develop four broad topics, which can be read in an essentially independent way.
-Sections \ref{s3} and \ref{s5} are more geometrically oriented, covering global Finsler structures and applications to classical geometries.
-Sections \ref{s4} and \ref{s6} focus on applications, including real-world phenomena and Finslerian approaches to gravity.
+Sections~\ref{s3}-\ref{s5} are more geometrically oriented, covering global Finsler structures and applications to classical geometries.
+Sections \ref{s4}-\ref{s6} focus on applications, including phenomena in applied classical Physics and Finslerian approaches to gravity.

-In Section 2, we adopt a pedagogical, non-technical approach to introduce key concepts such as cone structures $\mathcal{C}$, Lorentz-Finsler metrics $L$, and various types of connections, including the anisotropic connection ---a notion intermediate between non-linear and Finsler connections.
-Intuitively, anisotropic connections are the ``horizontal part'' of Finsler ones and, although not yet mainstream in Finslerian literature, they offer offer a natural way to define covariant derivatives compatible with non-linear connections.
-At any rate, anisotropic connections turn out to be equivalent to vertically trivial Finsler ones, which may be more familiar to Finsler-oriented readers.
+In Section 2, we adopt a pedagogical, non-technical approach to introduce key concepts such as cone structures $\mathcal{C}$, Lorentz-Finsler metrics $L$, various types of connections and the viewpoints of Hamiltonian mechanics and contact geometry.
+In particular, we stress the viewpoint of anisotropic connections, developed by MA Javaloyes and coworkers \cite{J19, J20, JSV_Gelocor, JSo}, which is intermediate between non-linear and Finsler connections and is used in some of the references.